 With the year coming to a close, many students use the holidays to finally relax after a long year of hard work.
 For those sitting the UCAT next year, the road ahead can look especially challenging and instil feelings of anxiety.
 However, after taking a long-deserved rest, the holidays can actually be used efficiently and effectively to get ahead in the UCAT and obtain the score you need to get into your dream course.

-Start by working through the UCAT guides on the LMS.
+Start by working through the UCAT guides on the OLP.
 Get familiar with each of the five UCAT subtests, the various question types and the strategies needed to approach each question.
 Ensure you attempt the UCAT practice questions in the guides before reviewing the solutions and video solutions.

 Once you have familiarised yourself with UCAT question types and techniques, it’s time to put your skills to practice.
 If you start practicing techniques now, they will become second nature to you by the time the UCAT comes around.
 Attempt a few drills from each of the five UCAT subtests.
 When doing so, treat them like a real ‘mini UCAT’.
 Use the keyboard shortcuts and on-screen calculator, make notes, and most importantly, stick to the UCAT time limits.
 Push yourself from the start to ensure you are developing the right UCAT skills.